orgmycology/astropy-dei/community-recs.md

 - Role models

 ## 5. Give Guidance to Core Developers and Maintainers

+>_I think most astropy maintainers are pretty studious to then present a, um, a friendly face, you know, even if something's quite clearly wrong.
+When it's another maintainer, you're like, "Please fix."
+If it's a person contributor, you're more like, "Uh, oh, thank you so much.
+I see that there's an issue here.
+There are some ways to address it.
+Please let me know if you need any help."
+I think the friendly face is important._

 ## 6. Make Community Member Roles and Pipelines Explicit